SevenFeets/clinic_multi_tennat/frontend/FRONTEND_GUIDE.md

 # 🎓 Complete Frontend Guide - Understanding Your Clinic App

-## 🎉 What You Now Have

-Congratulations!
-You now have a fully functional Login → Dashboard system.
-Here's what I built for you:

 ### ✅ Complete Features:
 1. **Login Page** - Beautiful, modern login interface